Graduate Nurse Transition to Practice Program

-As a rural health services, Beaufort Skipton Health Service requires our nursing staff to be flexible and adaptable to the ever changing demands on their time, managing a variety of clients in a multitude of situations.
+As a rural healthcare provider, Beaufort Skipton Health Service requires our nursing staff to be flexible and adaptable, managing a variety of clients with varied health care needs.
 With this in mind Beaufort Skipton Health Services (BSHS) Transition to Practice program is innovative, progressive and responsive to your transition to practice needs.
 We run in collaboration with Ballarat Health Services (BHS) aimed at supporting nursing graduates during their first year of practice to form a solid nursing foundation on which to consolidate and further develop their skills and knowledge.
-We run a dynamic and well-rounded program over a 52 week period starting the beginning of January.
+We run a dynamic and well-rounded program over a 52 week period commencing early January.

 Why apply at BSHS for your TTP year?

-At BSHS we take only 2 graduates for the year which allow for us to tailor your clinical experiences to meet your areas of interests and ensure your growth as a registered nurse.
+At BSHS we take only 3 graduates for the year which allow for us to tailor your clinical experiences to meet your areas of interests and ensure your growth as a registered nurse.
 We have a focus on leadership and time management by providing the opportunity for the graduate to work in a variety of areas.
-Both Beaufort and Skipton campuses allow for experiences in residential care, sub – acute, acute, urgent care, community, and practice nursing.
+Both Beaufort and Skipton campuses allow for experiences in residential care, sub – acute, acute and urgent care.

 BSHS strive for the graduate to:

 - Consolidate and extend their experience in the delivery of health care that is person focused

 - Collaborate with other health services, building connections and networks

 - Use reflective practice to enhance learning opportunities with the aim of developing critical thinking and situational awareness skills

 - Be able to accept and work with effective feedback to improve practice

 - Interact with students as mentors and perceptors